 Therefore JW's have only two choices when they don't agree with everything the Watchtower teaches.

 Because no one else will!
 Active JW's do not have a voice.
 They are not allowed to express their viewpoints, criticize unscriptural doctrines, or lobby for change.
-They are not allowed to disagree with anything the Watchtower says because the Watchtower says everything they teach is 'the truth' from God (Jehovah).
+They are not allowed to disagree with anything the organization says because the organization says everything they teach is 'the truth' from God (Jehovah).
 Outsiders don't know enough about JW's to shame the organization into doing what is right.
 The only people who can make a difference are those who have left the organization.

 Although new apostate JW's are sometimes bitter about being used and wasting their lives, this website is focused on loving all people, including the misguided individuals who run the Watchtower Society.

-Some say we're not loving because we criticize the leadership of the Watchtower.
+Some say we're not loving because we criticize the leadership of the organization.
 In reply, please consider the life of Jesus.
 He was a perfect example of love and yet he spoke out against the hypocritical religious leaders of his time because he loved people.
 We are doing the same.
 We love people.
-We want leaders of the Watchtower to change incorrect, hypocritical, secret, and unloving religious practices that have been causing much pain for JW's and family members who are non believers.
+We want leaders of the organization to change incorrect, hypocritical, secret, and unloving religious practices that have been causing much pain for JW's and family members who are non believers.
 The Watchtower practice of breaking up families has been going on since 1952!!!
 It needs to stop.
 Those who have been blessed by God have an obligation to give back to their community.
 According to the Bible, love without expecting anything in return is the path to eternal life.
 Consider the Bible parable of the Good Samaritan for example.